CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mesosphere-blueprint.md

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no Mesosphere license costs or additional fees bundled in for the Community Release.

 ### Frequently Asked Questions

 #### Who should I contact for support?
-* For issues related to deploying the Mesosphere Cluster Blueprint on CenturyLink Cloud, licensing or accessing the deployed software, please visit the [Mesosphere Support website](https://docs.mesosphere.com/support/).
+* For issues related to deploying the Mesosphere Cluster Blueprint on Lumen Cloud, licensing or accessing the deployed software, please visit the [Mesosphere Support website](https://docs.mesosphere.com/support/).
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint or Script Package, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the Lumen Cloud Support website](https://t3n.zendesk.com/tickets/new).